secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

             * TODO: Decide if it makes sense to use secret parts as the fulfillment condition as well (specified secret parts have not been submitted?)

         * **NOTE**: the default is to add a time lock condition of 6 months without a check in (from the same beneficiary), for each beneficiary.

+TODO: Think about delegating access, e.g. giving a beneficiary the ability to pass on a secret even if they're not able to retrieve it.
+If you do anything more than let beneficiaries keep similar conditions and designate other beneficiaries, it may get too complicated.
+The behavior could be: If the beneficiary does not check in or combine secrets, use the testator default delegation method.
+Otherwise, let the beneficiary specify another beneficiary and condition.
+ This is more passive/ easier to implement than allowing beneficiaries to change the destination address of another beneficiary.

 #### 5. [WIP] Define access control rules